-Considered the best destination in Europe to swim with sea turtles, Cyprus is a great choice for a snorkeling trip in the Mediterranean.
-But while snorkeling alongside peaceful green and loggerhead turtles will certainly be one of the highlights of your trip, the island offers plenty to explore!
+Considered the best destinations in Europe to swim with sea turtles, Cyprus is a great choice for a snorkeling trip in the Mediterranean.
+While snorkeling alongside peaceful green and loggerhead turtles will certainly be one of the highlights of your trip, the island offers plenty to explore!
 Coves, shipwrecks, caves, underwater museums and submerged archaeological sites dot the coasts of Cyprus, providing extraordinary underwater adventures within everyone’s reach.

-Cyprus coastline is dotted with an abundance of beaches, bays and coves that offer snorkeling opportunities.
-However, some regions stand out for the quality of their bottoms and the marine life that can be found there.
+The Cyprus coastline is dotted with an abundance of beaches, bays and coves that offer snorkeling opportunities.
+Some of the regions stand out for the quality of their sea bottoms and the marine life that can be found there.
 Check out the best places to experience Cyprus snorkeling!

 The southeastern tip of the island, around Cape Greco, is Cyprus’s snorkeling hotspot.
-No other part of the coastline can match this underwater haven, which hosts gin-clear rocky coves, an underwater museum, as well as one of the very best locations to snorkel with sea turtles in the Mediterranean.
+No other part of the coastline can match this underwater haven.
+Here you will find gin-clear rocky coves, an underwater museum, as well as one of the very best locations to snorkel with sea turtles in the Mediterranean.

-Green Bay, in Protaras, is considered to be Cyprus’s greatest place for snorkeling.
+Green Bay, in Protaras, is considered to be Cyprus’s favorite spot for snorkeling.
 This shore-access rocky cove features seagrass beds visited by green sea turtles which are really easy to spot.
 In addition to turtles, the bay is also home to underwater statues and rocky beds teeming with fish.

 In the same area, sea turtles are also frequently seen at Sirena Bay and Kalamies Bay, north of Protaras, as well as at Konnos Beach, a not-to-be-missed location ranking among the island’s most beautiful beaches.

 Still in Protaras, but a little further north is Fig Tree Bay, another must-visit spot for Mediterranean snorkeling enthusiasts.
-The small island which lies in the center of the bay is easily reached by swimming a hundred meters from the shore.
-Shallow rocky beds, with crystal clear water, await you there.
+This small island which lies in the center of the bay, is easily reached by swimming about a hundred yards from the shore.
+Shallow rocky beds with crystal clear water, await you there.

-In Paralímni, about ten kilometers northwest of Cape Greco, the coast has numerous small coves lying amid rock points.
+In Paralímni, about six miles northwest of Cape Greco, the coast has numerous small coves lying amid rock points.
 Most, like Malama Beach, Trinity Beach (Agia Triada) or Titsiros Beach, are good locations to spot schooling fish, and occasionally encounter sea turtles.

-In Ayia Napa lies two famous snorkeling locations: Nissi Beach and its small island, which shelters vibrant rocky beds, as well as the Museum of Underwater Sculpture Ayia Napa (MUSAN) at Katsarka Beach.
-Opened in 2021, it features more than 90 statues immersed at different depths, attracting loads of fish around them.
+In Ayia Napa lie two famous snorkeling locations: Nissi Beach and its small island, which shelters vibrant rocky beds, as well as the Museum of Underwater Sculpture Ayia Napa (MUSAN) at Katsarka Beach.
+Opened in 2021, the museum features more than 90 statues immersed at different depths, attractingmultitides of fish around them.

 Finally, if you want to get away from the hustle and bustle then the Cape Greco National Park, a nature haven, should be your top pick.
 With its limestone cliffs dropping into a deep blue sea, it is another magnificent rocky part of the coastline.

-At the foot of the cape, the Blue Lagoon, accessible by car, is the most visited, but the coast hides many other wonders, including half-submerged caves.
+At the foot of the cape, the Blue Lagoon, which is accessible by car, is the most visited.
+However, the coast holds many other wonders, including half-submerged caves.

 The west coast of Cyprus is famous for its loggerhead sea turtles and green sea turtles, which lay their eggs on the beaches north of Paphos from May to August.
-The main nesting site is Lara Bay, which is not really recommended for snorkeling, but where you can visit the Lara Bay Turtle Conservation Station.
+The main nesting site is Lara Bay.
+This bay is not really recommended for snorkeling, but here you can visit the Lara Bay Turtle Conservation Station.

 To snorkel with sea turtles in the area, book a boat tour to Turtle Reef instead.
 Most of these excursions depart from the port of Paphos.

 If you are more into shore snorkeling, head a little further north to Peyia, where several coves, such as Coral Bay and White River Beach, are located.
-These are considered to be some of the best snorkeling places in Cyprus thanks to their crystal-clear water teeming with life.
+These are considered to be some of the best snorkeling places in Cyprus because of their crystal-clear water teeming with life.

-Another popular snorkeling location in the area is the Edro III wreck, resting off the rocks about twenty meters from the coast.
-Right next to it, as well as on the 2 km of coastline that extends north of the wreck, several underwater caves can be explored when sea conditions allow.
+Another popular snorkeling location in the area is the Edro III wreck, resting off the rocks about twenty yards from the coast.
+Right next to it, as well as on the one mile of coastline that extends north of the wreck, several underwater caves can be explored when sea conditions allow.

 At the northwestern tip of Cyprus, the Akamas Peninsula is one of Cyprus’s signature undeveloped shorelines, a perfect option for those seeking a secluded beach escape on the island.
 A National Park protects its wooded hills and rugged coastline, along which untouched creeks follow one another.

 Limassol is the largest coastal city in Cyprus.
 Its long, highly urbanized sandy beaches have fairly poor seabeds.
-For snorkeling near Limassol, drive the extra kilometers to the southeastern coast.
+For snorkeling near Limassol, drive the extra miles to the southeastern coast.

-About ten kilometers east of the city center, you will first reach Amathus Port, a unique insight into the island’s rich history.
+About ten miles east of the city center, you will first reach Amathus Port, a unique insight into the island’s rich history.
 These extraordinary archeological remains are one of the things that make snorkeling in Cyprus so special.
-In addition, many fish shelter in the ruins, which are occasionally visited by sea turtles.
+In addition, many fish shelter in the ruins, and are occasionally visited by sea turtles.

 About 15 miles further on, don’t miss White Rocks, near Governor’s Beach.
 At the foot of stunning chalk cliffs, hundreds of fish swim in a crystal-clear sea.

-Cyprus is one of the only Mediterranean destinations, along with Greece, to offer good chances of snorkeling with sea turtles.
-Significant populations of two species of turtles, the green turtle and the loggerhead turtle, are indeed present around the island.
+Cyprus is one of the only Mediterranean destinations, along with Greece, to offer a good chance of snorkeling with sea turtles.
+Significant populations of two species of turtles, the green turtle and the loggerhead turtle, are present around the island.

-They can be easily observed in specific locations, particularly in the regions of Ayia Napa (in must-see Green Bay, but also in Konnos Beach, Kalamies Bay, and Sirena Bay) and Paphos.
-The best chance of encountering turtles is during the summer months when they’re seen regularly from June, and in greatest numbers from August to October.
+The turtles can be easily observed in specific locations, particularly in the regions of Ayia Napa (in must-see Green Bay, but also in Konnos Beach, Kalamies Bay, and Sirena Bay) and Paphos.
+The best chance of encountering turtles is during the summer months when they’re regularly seen in June, and in their greatest numbers from August to October.

 The common marine fauna of the coastal waters of Cyprus includes several species of seabream and wrasse, salema, damselfish, as well as more iconic (and rarer) species such as the dusky grouper, the Mediterranean moray or the parrotfish.